 Idaho

 The state of Idaho collects 3 different types of taxes that apply as occupancy taxes: State Sales and Use Tax, Travel and Convention Tax, and Auditorium District Taxes.
-Hipcamp administers all 3 of these taxes: all bookings of all site types for the Sales and Use Tax and Travel and Convention Tax; all bookings for physical structures only for the Auditorium District Taxes.
+Hipcamp administers all 3 of these taxes: all bookings of all site types for the Sales and Use Tax and Travel and Convention Tax; all bookings of physical structures only for the Auditorium District Taxes.
 As a Host, it is possible that there are other local occupancy taxes that you may be required to collect and remit to that local agency.

-Hipcamp collected taxes will be charged to newly made reservations as of Feb 7th, 2025.
-If you were previously collecting taxes via the tool in your Host Dashboard, those taxes will be paid out to you for all bookings made before Feb 7th, 2025.
+Hipcamp collected taxes will be charged to newly made reservations as of February 7, 2025.
+If you were previously collecting taxes via the tool in your Host Dashboard, those taxes will be paid out to you for all bookings made before February 7, 2025.
 You will still need to remit these taxes.
-For any bookings made after Feb 7th, 2025, Hipcamp will collect and remit those taxes.
+For any bookings made after February 7, 2025, Hipcamp will collect and remit those taxes.

 Kentucky